Tony Huge

 • Use blackout curtains and maintain 65-68°F bedroom temperature

-• Consider sleep optimization supplements like melatonin and glycine
+• Consider nootropic stacks that include sleep optimization compounds like melatonin and glycine

 • Implement active recovery through gentle movement and meditation